xsnpdngv/Polimorphism-in-C/README.md

-# Polimorphism-in-C
+# Polymorphism-in-C
-Possible way to implement polimorphism in C
+Possible way to implement polymorphism in C